-NOTE: Prior to folding the rear seat, it may be necessary to reposition the front seat to its mid-track position.

-Also, be sure that the front seats are fully upright and positioned forward.
-This will allow the rear seat to fold down easily.
+- Prior to folding the rear seat, it may be necessary to reposition the front seat to its mid-track position. - Be sure that the front seats are fully upright and positioned forward.
+This will allow the rear seat to 3 fold down easily.